 1863: Ha-Levanon, the first Hebrew language periodical in Palestine, was published today

-1863: In Paris, impressionist painter Camille Pissarro and his wife Julie (née Vellay) gave birth to landscape painter, printmaker, wood engraver and designer and printer of fine books Lucien Pissarro who was fortunate to have settled in London and thus avoided the Holocaust which engulfed his native France.
+1863: In Paris, impressionist painter Camille Pissarro and his wife Julie (née Vellay) gave birth to landscape painter, printmaker, wood engraver and designer and printer of fine books Lucien Pissarro who was fortunate enough to have settled in London and thus avoided the Holocaust which engulfed his native France.

 1864: Ellen Terry, the British actress who gained fame for her portrayal of Portia in The Merchant of Venice marred George F. Watts, the artist who painted her portrait.

 1865: Having reached the rank of Corporal, Jacob Jacobs completed his three year enlistment with the Union Army as a member of Company K of the Eleventh Regiment.

 1870: Today, in Brooklynn “the members and ordinary worshippers of full and lawful aged belonging to” Temple Israel “met at their regular and stated place of worship at the southeast corner of Gallatin Place and Fulton Avenue, for the purposed of incorporating themselves as a religious society and for the election of trustees” who are Samuel Moses, Simon Manne, Samuel Koch, Jacob Ehrick, Adolph Fleischauer, Sameul Goodstein, Solomon Ascher, Herman Goetz and Mark Sighman.”

 1871: Baron Jozsef Eotvos, Hungarian statesman and who supported the emancipation of the Jews passed away today while serving as Minister of Religion and Education of Hungary.